mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

     .. code-block::  python

-        # let's assume that we have `can_segmenter` already configured as presented above
+        # let's assume that we have `can_segmenter` already configured as presented in configuration example above

         # define diagnostic message to segment
         uds_message_1 = uds.message.UdsMessage(payload=[0x3E, 0x00],